What do PSD2 and SCA mean for marketplaces?

 Even if your marketplace supports 3D Secure 1, most payment service providers recommend updating to the new 3D Secure 2 version to comply with SCA.
 According to Stripe, for instance, “3D Secure 2 will be the main method for authenticating online card payments and meeting the new SCA requirements”.
 Similarly, PayPal’s Braintree guide recommends integrating to 3DS 2.

 Adyen, on the other hand, recommends supporting both 3DS 1 and 3DS 2 in order to comply with SCA, as they project that “some European issuing banks may not be ready yet for 3D Secure 2 and still use 3D Secure 1 to comply with SCA”.
 Stripe recognizes the problem too, so their 3D Secure 2 process falls back to 3D Secure 1 automatically if the new version isn’t supported by the customer’s bank.
-MANGOPAY will use their “smart routing tool” to process payments through 3DS 1, 3DS 2, or direct authorization during the transition period, after which they say they will route all payments through 3DS 2.
+MANGOPAY used their "smart routing tool" to process payments through 3DS 1, 3DS 2, or direct authorization during the transition period, after which they say they will route all payments through 3DS 2.

 To sum up, we recommend updating to the 3D Secure 2 protocol.
 Not only will you ensure SCA compliance, but you will also overcome challenges inherent in the 3D Secure 1 protocol.

-Unfortunately, as you probably know, any friction in the payment flow can lead to customers not completing their checkout.
+Unfortunately, as you probably know, any friction in the transaction flow can lead to customers not completing their checkout.
 The additional authentication step required by 3D Secure represents an opportunity for your customer to get distracted or have second thoughts about the purchase.
 If they don’t have the needed password on hand, demanding that they get up from their computer and go find it might just be too much to ask.

 A cumbersome payout process might even inspire marketplace users to circumvent the platform altogether.
 Particularly for marketplaces that rely on customers and providers meeting in the real world—as is the case for most rental and services marketplaces—the temptation to take the payments off the platform is already high.

-Furthermore, 3D Secure typically redirects the user to card issuer’s website or opens a pop-up window that is controlled by a third party.
+Furthermore, 3D Secure typically redirects the user to the card issuer's website or opens a pop-up window that is controlled by a third party.
 The new window is often co-branded by the customer’s bank and payment card company.
 The marketplace has no control over the user experience.

 This can be a major UX hitch and also create concerns about safety.